Optimal transport and unitary orbits in C*-algebras: Distances between unitary orbits

 between the unitary orbits of $x$ and $y$, we will see in Theorem~\ref{main2} that under suitable hypotheses all of these distances are equal.

-\begin{remark} \begin{enumerate}[(i)] \item The tracial distance $\delta$ is an extension of the spectral distance $\delta$ of \cite{Hiai:1989aa} (which in the context of von Neumann algebras is defined via traces of spectral projections).
+\begin{remark} \begin{enumerate}[label=(\roman*)] \item The tracial distance $\delta$ is an extension of the spectral distance $\delta$ of \cite{Hiai:1989aa} (which in the context of von Neumann algebras is defined via traces of spectral projections).
 It is denoted by $D_T$ in \cite{Hu:2015aa} and by $d_P$ in \cite{Jacelon:2014aa}.
-Actually, $d_P$ and $d_W$ are defined in \cite{Jacelon:2014aa} only for positive contractions and there the open sets $U$ considered in the definitions are restricted to be of the form $(t,1]$.
-In principle this means that Definition~\ref{metrics} gives larger distances, but under suitable hypotheses (for example those of \cite[Theorem 5.2]{Jacelon:2014aa}) the two versions agree. \item For normal matrices $a$ and $b$, $\delta(a,b)$ coincides with the optimal matching distance between eigenvalues:
+Actually, $d_P$ and $d_W$ are defined in \cite{Jacelon:2014aa} only for positive contractions and for open sets of the form $(t,1]$.
+In principle this means that Definition~\ref{metrics} gives larger distances, but under suitable hypotheses (for example those of \cite[Theorem 5.2]{Jacelon:2014aa}) the two versions agree. \item For normal matrices $a$ and $b$, $\delta(a,b)$ coincides with the bottleneck distance between the two sets of eigenvalues.
 For self-adjoint matrices, this minimum is attained by listing both sets of eigenvalues in ascending order.
 For unitary matrices, the minimum can be obtained via anticlockwise orderings of the two sets of eigenvalues (see \cite{Bhatia:1984aa}). \end{enumerate} \end{remark}

-\begin{lemma} Let $A$ be a simple, separable, tracial, unital $\cs$-algebra. \begin{enumerate}[(i)] \item There is a constant $c>0$ such that $\delta(x,y)\le c \cdot d_U(x,y)$ for every pair of normal elements $x,y\in A$.
-In particular, $\delta(\cdot,\cdot)$ is uniformly continuous (as a function of approximate unitary equivalence classes of normal elements of $A$). \item If $x$ and $y$ are commuting normal elements of $A$ then \item If $X$ is connected, $A$ is exact and has strict comparison and $\varphi,\psi:C(X)\to A$ are unital $^*$-monomorphisms then \end{enumerate} \end{lemma}
+\begin{lemma} Let $A$ be a simple, tracial, unital $\cs$-algebra. \begin{enumerate}[label=(\roman*)] \item There is a constant $c>0$ such that for every pair of normal elements $x,y\in A$.
+In particular, $\delta(\cdot,\cdot)$ is uniformly continuous (as a function of approximate unitary equivalence classes of normal elements of $A$). \item If $x$ and $y$ are commuting normal elements of $A$ then \item If $\varphi,\psi\colon C(X)\to A$ are unital $^*$-monomorphisms then \item If $X$ is connected, $A$ is exact and has strict comparison, then for unital $^*$-monomorphisms $\varphi,\psi\colon C(X)\to A$ we have \end{enumerate} \end{lemma}

 \begin{proof} Building on \cite{Davidson:1986aa}, (i) and (ii) were observed in \cite{Hiai:1989aa} to hold for a semifinite von Neumann algebra $M$ with a faithful normal semifinite trace $\tau$.
-This in particular applies to the weak closure $M_\tau=\pi_\tau(A)''$ of the image of the GNS representation $\pi_\tau$ associated to $\tau\in T(A)$.
+This includes $\rm{II}_1$ factors, so in particular applies to the weak closure $M_\tau=\pi_\tau(A)''$ of the image of the GNS representation $\pi_\tau$ associated to $\tau\in T(A)$.
 Since

 and by definition

 (where the superscripts indicate the algebra in which the distance should be measured), (i) follows from \cite[Theorem 1.1]{Hiai:1989aa} (which provides a universal constant $c$ such that $\delta^{M_\tau}(\pi_\tau(x),\pi_\tau(y)) \le cd_U^{M_\tau}(\pi_\tau(x),\pi_\tau(y))$) and (ii) follows from \cite[Theorem 2.1(1)]{Hiai:1989aa} (which says that $d_U^{M_\tau}(\pi_\tau(x),\pi_\tau(y)) \ge \delta^{M_\tau}(\pi_\tau(x),\pi_\tau(y))$ if $x$ and $y$ commute).